 About fifteen minutes later, they arrived at the edge of town.
 Crouching down, she could smell the smoky fragrance of meat that a man at one of the local stalls was cooking.
 Her stomach growled again, the nexu taking notice.
 The beast started creeping behind the man, taking a large piece of meat while he wasn’t looking.
 The feline brought the piece meat back to the girl and dropped it on her lap.

 “You can’t just take this!
 It’s stealing!” she said in a loud whisper.
 The nexu tilted its head in confusion.

-The girl’s stomach growled yet again but this time it had a hint of pain in it.
+The girl’s stomach growled yet again, but this time it had a hint of pain in it.
 “Ugggghhhhh fiiiinnnee.
 I don’t see another option of me getting food, seeing as I don’t have money.”
 She picked up the meat and took a big bite when she noticed the nexu beginning to drool a little while it watched her eat the meat.

 Elaine quickly ate half of it then set the other half on the ground for the nexu.
 “You can have half of it.
 After all, I wouldn’t even have it if it weren’t for you.
 Thank you,” she said.
 The nexu ate the meat with little hesitation, letting out a purr of satisfaction afterwards.